Neyman's C(\alpha) Test for Unobserved Heterogeneity: Introduction

 The $C(\alpha)$ test for heterogeneity formulated in this paper is very similar to the setup used in some previous development.
 In a seminal paper, \citeasnoun{Chesher84} points out the score test for unobserved parametric heterogeneity is identical to \possessivecite{White82} Information Matrix (IM) test. \citeasnoun{Cox83} obtains similar results using a more general mixture model.
-These papers can be viewed as important further development to a somewhat neglected example on testing for parameter heterogeneity in a Poisson model in \citeasnoun{NeymanScott}. \citeasnoun{Moran73} investigates the asymptotic behavior of these score tests.
-However, as we will show in Section 4, the parameterization adopted in \citeasnoun{Moran73} and also \citeasnoun{Chesher84} requires unnecessary additional assumptions, even though it delivers the same test statistics as the $C(\alpha)$ test constructed here.
-We conclude in Section 4 that the $C(\alpha)$ test for unobserved heterogeneity is not always identical to the IM test, and illustrate some conditions for equivalence to hold.
+These papers can be viewed as important extensions of a somewhat neglected example on testing for parameter heterogeneity in Poisson models in \citeasnoun{NeymanScott}. \citeasnoun{Moran73} investigates the asymptotic behavior of these score tests.
+However, as we will show in Section 4, the parameterization adopted in \citeasnoun{Moran73} and also in \citeasnoun{Chesher84} requires some unnecessary additional assumptions, i.e. the zero third moment or symmetry of the heterogeneity distribution, even though it delivers the same score function formed based on the second derivative as the $C(\alpha)$ test constructed here.
+The explanation is that the likelihood under their parameterization obtains the same expansion of the likelihood under the $C(\alpha)$ test parameterization only if symmetry holds.
+In addition, even though the score function is the same, the positivity constraints lead to a different decision rule with mixture of $\chi^2$ asymptotics in contrast to the conventional $\chi^2$ test for the IM test.
+Furthermore, there are situations where the $C(\alpha)$ test for unobserved heterogeneity is no longer identical to the IM test and we illustrate some conditions for equivalence to hold in Section 4.
+Lastly, a Monte Carlo simulation is carried out to evaluate the power performance for various examples.